geek-cookbook/geek-cookbook/manuscript/index.md

 * Tweet me up, I'm [@funkypenguin][twitter]! 🐦
 * [Contact me][contact] by a variety of channels

-### Buy my book 📖

-I'm also publishing the Geek Cookbook as a formal eBook (*PDF, mobi, epub*), on Leanpub (https://leanpub.com/geek-cookbook).
-Buy it for as little as $5 (_which is really just a token gesture of support, since all the content is available online anyway!_) or pay what you think it's worth!

 ### [Sponsor][github_sponsor] / [Patronize][patreon] me ❤️